-The applicant is proposing to divide the subject property into 84 single family residential lot, with three lots designated for stormwater detention (located north of Lot 82, east of Lot 37, and south of Lot 36).
-There is also a lot for an S-4 water pump station located between Lots 79 and 80.
+The applicant is proposing to divide the subject property into 88 single family residential lot, with three lots designated for stormwater detention (Tracts A, B, and C).
+There is a S-4 water pump station located south of Lot 6.
+The property that pump station is located on it not part of this subdivision.